keboola/connection-docs/manipulation/transformations/sandbox/index.md

 this is useful for sampling a large table.
 Or, use the **Preserve** option to keep the current state of your sandbox.
 Otherwise, it will be emptied.
 The **Preserve** option comes in handy when you need to add a table to your working sandbox.

-Imported tables will have their full names including bucket names as table names.
+Imported tables will have their full names, including bucket names, as table names.

 ### Transformation Sandbox